-The internal state machine is set for reading array data upon device power-up, or after a hardware reset.
+The internal state machine is set for reading array data upon device power-up, or after a hard-ware reset.
 This ensures that no spurious alteration of the memory content occurs during the power transition.
 No command is necessary in this mode to obtain array data.
 Standard microprocessor read cycles that assert valid addresses on the device address inputs produce valid data on the device data outputs.
 The device remains enabled for read access until the command register contents are altered.

-See "Reading Array Data" for more information.
-Refer to the AC Read-Only Operations table for timing specifications and to Figure 11 for the timing diagram.
+See Reading Array Data, on page 50 for more information.
+Refer to the AC Read-Only Operations table for timing specifications and to Figure 11, on page 78 for the timing diagram.
 Refer to the DC Characteristics table for the active current specification on reading array data.